 On the front where a screen was supposed to be, the 888S has its loudspeaker, and right under it is a little hole that serves as the mic.

 The antenna stands right on the head of the radio on one side, followed by the Channel switch controller to manually move successfully between channels.

 After this, two is the controller that serves the double function of a power switch and volume controller.
-All the buttons you need to operate are right on its sides.
+All the buttons you need to operate are right on their sides.